Ages 35-40, First Years Overseas

 There was little work.
 Money was running out.

-I had created a company before for my consulting, but it had died in this economic environment.
+I had created a company before for my consulting, but it was too expensive to maintain (monthly accounting report and lots of little official costs), so it died in this environment.

 One of the consulting jobs I got was for a large overseas property investment company to drive around Bangkok and some seaside properties which they had invested in, survey the ground truth about these properties, and network their sales/rental offices via internet to their overseas office for management and auditing purposes.
 (Their Bangkok main office had collapsed.)
-Most of the properties were empty and with skeleton offices (lots of stories here!).
-The investors were definitely not going to sell at that time, but were sitting on the properties in anticipation of a much better market in a few years.
+Most of the properties were empty and with offices having very minimal staff (lots of stories here!).
+The investors were definitely not going to sell at that time, but were sitting on the properties in anticipation of a much better market years later.
+They quickly terminated my consultation, as they seemed to just lose interest.

 However, during my long drives I started thinking about how I could get involved in the property market which I thought would eventually boom again in a few years.